radiantlogic-v8/documentation-eoc/documentation/role-based-permission/role-based-permissions.md

 ## Environment user

-An Environment User is granted permission to only view the environments they have been assigned to, they have no access to edit the environments.
+An Environment User has read-only access to the environments they have been assigned to and cannot create, delete, or perform other actions on them.
 Certain administrative functions are hidden, such as editing other users or updating environment authentication.

 From the Environment Operations Center home page, the Environment User can view all of the environments they have been assigned to.
 An Environment User cannot perform operations on the environment and the  **Delete** button is disabled in the **Options** (**...**) drop down menu.

 ![image description](images/env-user.png)

+> **Coming soon:** A custom roles feature is planned.
+The restrictions above may change once it is available.

 ## Next steps